 There are a million moving tips on Pinterest…especially for packing ideas.
 If you need moving inspiration, type into the search bar “moving and relocation ideas” and a ton of posts will show up, all with good advice and do-able ideas to help make your moving process go as smoothly as it can.

 How did you find your new house since it was a long distance away?

-When we started out to find a house on a body of water, we put the word out to all our friends and family to suggest places for us to look.
+When we started out to find and buy a lake house, we put the word out to all our friends and family to suggest places for us to look.
 Good friends of ours who used to live in PA and now Greenville, SC told us we should look at Lake Murray in SC.
 We had never been, but they assured us we would really like it.
 We added it to our list of places to check out.
 We took two – week long trips in the fall.
 On our first trip we looked at houses on bodies of water in Maryland, Virginia, North Carolina, South Carolina, and western Georgia.
 We stayed in budget hotels and at friend’s homes along the way.

 We found many wonderful homes and towns that we could afford and then we came home to think more about where we wanted to live, pros and cons etc. After about a week we knew that Lake Murray, SC had everything we wanted.
 We then set out on a second week long trip to Lake Murray to concentrate our home search there.
 To keep costs down, we stayed at the summer home of a friend.
 On this second trip we found our house.

 We had looked at many houses on Lake Murray on our first trip, but the realtor we worked with had many others for us to see.
 The house we bought had only been on the market for a few days.
 As soon as we walked into the house, we knew it was the one.

 One of you commented that you know when you find the right house that you get anxious and want to get a bid in pronto since you don’t want to lose the chance to get it.
 That is what happened to us.